bahmutov/cypress-examples/docs/recipes/should-read.md

 This assertion comes from the [cypress-map](https://github.com/bahmutov/cypress-map) plugin.
 It is useful for checking the text content of list of elements against strings or regular expressions.

+📺 Watch this recipe explained in the video [Custom Should Read Assertion From Cypress-map Plugin](https://youtu.be/AzJx-8VD6yI).

 <!-- fiddle Should read -->

 ```html